 When you meet new prospects, network or attend industry events, the moment you hand out your business card, your credibility will be on the line.
 If you’ve taken a long time to build a first-rate reputation, don’t let a second-rate website undo it.

 You cannot do it all and do it all well.
 Nobody can.
 I certainly can’t.
-Instead, I’m spending my time doing what I do best to make money and hire seasoned professionals to help with the rest.
+Instead, I’m spending my time doing what I do best to grow my business, make money, and hire seasoned professionals to help with the rest.

 Why aren’t you?